sreenivaska/strophe-sample/README.md

 # strophe-sample
-Project for JavaScript-based XMPP apps using Strophe and Openfire
+Project for JavaScript-based XMPP server Openfier using Strophe API